 If you have any questions, please call 205-755-1053.

 Commissary orders are processed on Monday at 10:30pm and will be delivered on Wednesday.
 Funds must be placed on the inmate’s account by 5:00 am on Monday in order for them to receive store.

 Funds can be applied by:

 Once an inmate is released they can report to the Chilton County Sheriff’s Office, at the Chilton County Court House to collect any remaining funds in their commissary account.
+Any medical debts that is owed will be taken from the balance.
 Checks are issued Monday thru Friday 8:00am to 4:00pm.
 No checks are issued on holidays or weekends.
 Identification is required.

 Any order placed before an inmate’s release will be held for ten (10) Business days.
 It is the responsibility to come during business hours and pick up that store.
 If the order is not picked up, it becomes property of the Chilton County Jail.
 NO REFUNDS WILL BE GIVEN.

 The Chilton County Jail, its staff and contractors Southern Health Partners will not discuss an inmate’s healthcare with any family or friends due to HIPPA laws.
 Southern Health Partners were approved through the Chilton County Commission.

 Medications, eyeglasses, contacts and other approved medical items can be dropped off or picked up from the Facility 24/7.
 All items must be approved by Medical personnel and/or Jail Administration; all objects are subject to search.